 You will find tea houses full of trekkers during the peak season of the trek.
 Furthermore, agencies will help you to settle down at one of the local tea houses.
 You need to share common bathrooms.
 The toilet seats will be squat.
 You have to be sure to carry toiletries in your bag pack.

-Internet Connectivity and Electricity at Langtang Trek
+Internet Connectivity and Electricity at Langtang Valley Trek

 Internet and electricity facilities are available during your trek trail.
 However, you might face an electricity power cut-off sometimes.
 Some of the tea houses may charge you extra internet charges and electricity charges as you charge your phone and batteries.
 Wi-Fi is available at the teahouse you stay in.